chocolatey/docs/input/en-us/central-management/setup/website.md

 System.Net.Sockets.SocketException (0x80004005): No connection could be made because the target machine actively refused it 127.0.0.1:25
 ```

 This is caused due to the default SMTP configuration being used by CCM, which is incompatible with the environment.
-CCM, by default, assumes that there is an available SMTP Server available on the current machine, using port 25.
+Chocolatey Central Management, by default, assumes that there is an available SMTP Server available on the current machine, using port 25.
 To fix this, follow the [configuration steps](xref:ccm-administration-settings-email).

-### Emails sent from CCM to users has links that contains localhost, rather than actual CCM Server name
+### Emails sent from Chocolatey Central Management to users have links that contain localhost, rather than the actual Chocolatey Central Management Server name.

-There is a requirement within the CCM site to send emails to end users of the application.
-For example, when registering a new user, or resetting a password.
-When this happens, the email should contain a link back to the CCM Site, which the user can click on to bring up the site in their browser.
-However, emails sent from CCM contain links that contain localhost in the address, which means when clicked on, they fail to open correctly.
+There is a requirement within the Chocolatey Central Management site to send emails to end users of the application when, for example, registering a new user or resetting a password.
+When this happens, the email should contain a link back to the Chocolatey Central Management site, which the user can click on to bring up the site in their browser.
+However, emails sent from Chocolatey Central Management contain links that contain localhost in the address, which means when clicked on, they fail to open correctly.
 This can be fixed by making a change to the `appsettings.json` file which is located in the `c:\tools\chocolatey-management-web` folder.

 Open this file in a text editor, and add the following entry: